 In August 2014 I began full time settled ministry at the Unitarian Congregation in Mississauga.
 Previously, I was a half time consulting minister to the Unitarian Universalist Congregation of Durham in Whitby, Ontario.
 I currently serve as Vice-President of the UU Ministers of Canada (UUMOC).
 Previously, I served one term as Secretary to the Board of the Canadian Unitarian Council, the national denomination.
-I live in Waterloo, Ontario with my partner Marc, son Silas, dog Tikko, and cat Blaze.
+I live in Brampton, Ontario with my dog, Tikko, two cats.
+My son is at university.

 Wordchalice is my Tumblr repository of quotes and readings for worship.

 In September 2012 I was welcomed into fellowship as a Unitarian Universalist minister.
 In October 2012 I graduated with a master’s in divinity from and received the Graduate Gold Medal for Academic Excellence.
 I finished my internship in June 2012 at , Ontario, Canada.
 I also hold a Master’s in Environmental Studies from York University and a Bachelor of Education from Queen’s.
 As a writer, I have published poetry, speculative fiction, essays and articles, winning awards for fiction and poetry.
 I have a piece in the UU 2013 meditation anthology Falling into Sky.

 I was raised in suburban Mississauga as an agnostic/atheist, and I discovered Unitarianism in 1999 when my partner and I were seeking a spiritual community where science and myth could fit together.
 I turn to nature, science fiction, and the chalice for my spiritual nourishment.

 My particular interests in ministry are focused on language and theology: how we as UUs name and frame our spiritual orientation.